Explore and navigate exception stack traces

-When you receive an external stack trace (for example, from a bug report), you can open it in the Stack Trace Explorer window and navigate to code where the corresponding exception originated.
-In the stack trace, files, types, and methods are displayed as hyperlinks.
-You can click them to display the corresponding items in the editor.
+When you receive an external stack trace (for example, from a bug report), you can open it in the dedicated Stack Trace Explorer window and then navigate to code where the corresponding exception originated.
+In this window, you can click files, types, and methods to display them in the editor.

 Navigate to code that caused an exception